Katoomba Falls Round Walk

 – Dogs: not allowed

 The best way to get to the start of the Katoomba Falls Round Walk is by parking your car in the big car park at Scenic World, located on Violet Street off Cliff Dr.

-Arguably one of the prettiest waterfalls in the Blue Mountains, Katoomba Falls forms part of the Kedumba River which descends about 150 meters into the Jamison Valley.
+Arguably one of the prettiest waterfalls in the Blue Mountains, Katoomba Falls forms part of the Kedumba River which drops almost 150 meters into Jamison Valley.

 You can get up close and personal with Katoomba Falls by following the Round Walk trail starting at Scenic World.